 - Power of the Void: The Amatsu-Mikaboshi, kami of the Primordial Chaos and the stars.

-- Primordial Chaos: The "primordial chaos" from which the Gods came from (and created the Heavenly Plains and later Earth) is described as dark, cold and jelly-like.
+- Primordial Chaos: The "primordial chaos" from which the Gods came (and created the Heavenly Plains and later Earth) is described as dark, cold and jelly-like.
 The Star God Amatsu Mikaboshi is usually associated with the pre-Earth chaos.

 - Sibling Rivalry: Amaterasu and Susanoo.
 He threw a skinned pony at her.
 They seem to have gotten over it after Susanoo gave her the Kusanagi sword.